1EdTech Learning Analytics Summit 2019

 All cancellations received on or before 28 October are eligible for a full refund of fees paid, less a $20 processing fee.
 Absolutely no refunds will be issued after 28 October but you may transfer your paid registration to another person.

-The annual IMS Global Learning Analytics Summit is held during the November Quarterly Meeting for IMS members.
+The annual 1EdTech Learning Analytics Summit is held during the November Quarterly Meeting for 1EdTech members.
 The Summit is open to all organizations.

 Thank You for Your Support and Leadership!